Kevin-Mackinlay/Kevin-Mackinlay/README.md

 Hi!
 I’m Kevin Mackinlay, a Full Stack Developer specializing in React, TypeScript, and Next.js.
 I’m passionate about building dynamic web applications and currently working on *Busca Tu Servicio*, a platform connecting people with local service providers.
 I love learning new technologies, solving coding challenges, and continuously improving my skills.

 # 💫 Additional Info:
-Hello!
 I’m a graduate of Le Wagon Bootcamp and CoderHouse, where I became a Full Stack Developer.
 Currently, I’m working on freelance projects, doing networking with a team, creating websites, and working on a future Bootcamp program.
 I enjoy the process of learning to code and expanding my knowledge of new technologies.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/mackinlay-kevin)